Do you have questions? Please browse our FAQs.

 Vidnova Plus Engagement accompanies you in taking an active role in societal and community life in Germany by getting involved, building meaningful relationships, and finding your place in local society.
-You can start your own initiative or join local projects that reflect your interests.
+You can implement your own social project in the local community or become a volunteer in an organization that reflects your interests in Berlin or Brandenburg.

 The program provides practical tools for skill development and pairs you with a mentor who offers guidance throughout the process.
-It also nurtures a supportive community of people with shared experiences of displacement, migration, and language learning — creating space to exchange knowledge, grow together, and build lasting connections.
+It also nurtures a supportive community of people with shared experiences of displacement, migration, and contributing to society — creating space to exchange knowledge, grow together, and build lasting connections.

 Created and coordinated by Commit gGmbh.